“This whole experience was just the medicine I was looking for. My heart is full of infinite love and gratitude. ” Judy M., Philadelphia, PA

 Yes.
-Cultivating Inner Stillness in a Chaotic World is NCBMTB Approved for 18 CE hours.
+Cultivating Inner Stillness in a Chaotic World is NCBMTB Approved for 18 CE hours and is listed as part of our Mindfulness Professional Training.
 You will receive a certificate of completion at the end of the retreat to submit to your state licensing board or for recertification with the NCBTMB.

 How do I get to The Mountain Retreat Center?